-- Prior to conducting this activity, make copies of The Nocturnals science activity sheets.
+- 1. Prior to conducting this activity, make copies of The Nocturnals science activity sheets.
 These sheets represent the front and back of The Nocturnals identification cards.
-Either make double-sided or individual copies and provide students with plain index cards, scissors, and glue so they can create their own cards. - 2.
-Begin the discussion by asking your students what "nocturnal" means.
-Invite a volunteer from the class to explain how a nocturnal animal is different from an animal awake during the day or crepuscular.

-\Nocturnal: of, relating to, or occurring in the night

-\Nocturnal animals: active at night

-\Crepuscular animals: active at twilight

-- 3. As a class, brainstorm reasons why animals might be nocturnal.
+Either make double-sided copies or make individual copies and provide students with plain index cards, scissors, and glue so they can create their own cards. - 2.
+Begin the discussion by asking your students what the word "nocturnal" means and invite a volunteer from the class to explain how a nocturnal animal is different from an animal that is awake during the day or crepuscular. - \Nocturnal: of, relating to, or occurring in the night - \Nocturnal animals: active at night - \Crepuscular animals: active at twilight - 3.
+As a class, brainstorm reasons why animals might be nocturnal.
 Possible responses: animals that go out at night to avoid the heat lose less water through evaporation; there is less competition for food, water, shelter, and space at night; it's easier to hide from predators in the dark; and some predators find prey at night. - 4.
 Next, challenge students to identify characteristics of nocturnal animals.
-Possible responses: large eyes; large ears; heightened senses of touch, taste, and smell; \echolocation or a process for locating distant or invisible objects using sound waves reflected back to the sender from the objects.
+Possible responses: large eyes; large ears; heightened senses of touch, taste, and smell; \echolocation or a process for locating distant or invisible objects by means of sound waves reflected back to the sender from the objects.
 Discuss the advantages of each characteristic. - 5.
 Assign each student a partner.
 Give each student a copy of The Nocturnals science activity sheets.
-Instruct students and their partners to conduct research to learn about the eight animals in the book.
-Recommend they select each animal's species that they think is most likely represented in the book.
+Instruct students to conduct research with their partners to learn about the eight animals in the book.
+Recommend that they select the species of each animal that they think is most likely represented in the book.